 If you are charged with Unlawful Use of Weapons at or near one of these locations the term of imprisonment, upon conviction, may be extended by 3 to 7 years.

-Conviction of a weapon-related crime in Chicago can carry serious consequences.
+Conviction of a weapons-related crime in Chicago can carry serious consequences.
 Even if you do not have the intent to harm another person, the mere possession of a weapon in certain situations can be a serious crime.
-With the assistance of a skilled Chicago weapon crime attorney you may be able to assert a number of defenses to the charges against you.
+With the assistance of a skilled Chicago weapon crime attorney, you may be able to assert a number of defenses to the charges against you.
 These include: